PriceBlocs/react-priceblocs-js/README.md

 | `PB_pk_live_*` | true     | Public   |
 | `PB_sk_test_*` | false    | Secret   |
 | `PB_pk_test_*` | false    | Public   |

+- Your connected Stripe account must have `charges_enabled` in order to initiate a checkout session
+  - To achieve this, you will need to complete Stripe's business verification onboarding process

 ```javascript
 import { PriceBlocs } from '@priceblocs/react-priceblocs-js'